Please contact a GDA agent for information.

 - Children and Youth Health

 - Mental Health / Psychology

 Click on the topic name to see other speakers tagged with this topic.

-As a teenager, she experienced Cannabis-Induced Psychosis (a diagnosis in the DSM-5).
-She used marijuana occasionally, her brother used it regularly.
+As a teenager, I experienced Cannabis-Induced Psychosis (a diagnosis in the DSM-5).
+I used marijuana occasionally, my brother used it regularly.
 He has schizophrenia.
-Together, they co-authored the first, and only, fictional story which illustrates Cannabis - Induced Psychosis.
-Entitled A Night In Jail, the story is inspired by her brother’s true life as a mentally ill homeless drug addict who went to jail eighteen times.
+Together, we co-authored the first, and only, fictional story which illustrates Cannabis - Induced Psychosis.
+Entitled A Night In Jail, the story is inspired by my brother’s true life as a mentally ill homeless drug addict who went to jail eighteen times.
 This gritty cautionary tale has been adapted into a play and produced as a student-led short film.

-Heidi was a keynote speaker for Alcoholics and Substance Providers of New York State.
-She has presented for the 2nd Annual Teaching Cannabis Awareness and Prevention Virtual Conference 2021 (co - chaired by Stanford’s Bonnie Halpern), Community Coalitions of Virginia, the National Alliance on Mental Illness (NAMI) in Long Beach and Solano County, and many other organizations.
+Other presentations of note: keynote speaker for Alcoholics and Substance Providers of New York State, Smart Approaches to Marijuana, Teaching Cannabis Awareness and Prevention Virtual Conference (co - chaired by Stanford’s Bonnie Halpern), Community Coalitions of Virginia, the National Alliance on Mental Illness (NAMI) in Long Beach and Solano County, and many other organizations.

-A former actress, Heidi is known for voicing Jill Valentine, a character from the Resident Evil franchise.
+A former actress, I am known for voicing Jill Valentine, a character from the Resident Evil franchise.